teachingaway/teachingaway.github.io/_posts/2014-01-01-startup-employee-equity-compensation.md

 ## Restricted Stock

 In a restricted stock grant, the employee owns normal "common stock," but the company has the right to buy the stock back in certain circumstances.
+An employee can pay tax on restricted stock right away by filing an 83(b) tax election.
+If the company's valuation is very low (e.g., pre-series A), the tax will be low.
+If the company's valuation is higher, the employee will end up paying more substantial tax on stock that may one day be worthless.

 # Vesting